The Pi's Core

 The simplest instructions, such as integer addition, do execute in a single clock cycle in the functional unit.
 They are said to have a latency of one cycle.
 A floating point add or multiply takes around four cycles however.
 So if one has a set of additions or multiplications which are independent, that is, the operands (inputs) do not depend on the results of the others, the functional unit can start one on every clock cycle.
 If the operands do depend on previous results (c=a+b, e=c+d), then the second must wait for the first to finish completely.
 A floating point adder might be said to have a latency of four cycles, but a throughput of one cycle (as it can start a new addition every cycle).

 Why are some functional units duplicated?
 The core can issue multiple instructions on a single clock cycle, provided that they target different functional units, and their operands are independent.
-The A53 can issue instructions to two functional units at every clock cycle, and the A72 up to five.
+The A53 can issue instructions to two functional units at every clock cycle, the A72 up to five, and the A76 up to eight (a branch unit is not shown on the above diagram).

 Peak Floating Point Performance